greybax/greybax.github.io/source/posts/2024-03-11-appscreen-studio-macos-app-to-create-screenshots-and-previews-for-your-appstore-apps.md

 ## How to Use

 1. Create a New Project: Hit the '+' button or tap CMD + N to kick off your next big project.
-Add Panels: Panels are your canvas.
+2. Add Panels: Panels are your canvas.
 Add 'em, move 'em, stack 'em – it's your world, we're just living in it.
-2. Customize Layers: Get your Picasso on!
+3. Customize Layers: Get your Picasso on!
 Add images, tweak layers, and sprinkle in some effects to make your app shine.
-3. Get Creative: This is where the magic happens.
+4. Get Creative: This is where the magic happens.
 Experiment, play, and let your creativity run wild.
 There are no rules here – just pure imagination.
-4. Automatic Project Saving: Forget about hitting 'Save' every five seconds.
+5. Automatic Project Saving: Forget about hitting 'Save' every five seconds.
 AppScreen Studio's got your back with automatic saving.
-You focus on creating, we'll handle the rest.
+You focus on creating; we'll handle the rest.

-Link to Mac AppStore: https://apps.apple.com/us/app/appscreen-studio/id6467930383
+Link to Mac AppStore: [AppScreen Studio](https://apps.apple.com/us/app/appscreen-studio/id6467930383)

-Enjoy your awesome app screenshots making in AppScreen Studio! ✌🏼
+Enjoy creating awesome app screenshots with AppScreen Studio! ✌🏼